-- (i) Secretarial Standards issued by The Institute of Company Secretaries of India. - (ii) The Listing Agreement(s) entered into by the Company with Bombay Stock Exchange (BSE) read with SEBI (Listing Obligations and Disclosure Requirements), 2015.
+- Secretarial Standards issued by The Institute of Company Secretaries of India. - (ii) The Securities and Exchange Board of India (Listing Obligations & Disclosure Requirements) Regulations, 2015 ("SEBI (LODR), 2015").

-and based on the above examination, I hereby report that, during the review period:

-During the period under review, the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, etc. mentioned above.
+and based on the above examination, I hereby report that, during the review period the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, etc. mentioned above.